A Poem for My Patients:

 The Application of Chinese Medicine

-Some ingredients may be both harmful and beneficial to humans as well as good for treatment, which includes:
+Some ingredients may be harmful and beneficial to humans as well as good for treatment, which includes:

 Example: One of the benefits of Ephedra includes relieving the symptoms of asthma and diaphoresis.
 However, patients with lung Qi deficiency may exhibit negative exterior symptoms such as spontaneous sweating.
 In this case, the use of this drug should be prohibited.